 Also see Granite Lake Wolves – same world, shorter stories.

 The Coleman family has ranched in the Rocky Mountain House area of Alberta for generations.
 These modern day contemporary cowboy romance stories follow the current family members as they find both their place in the community and happy-ever-afters.

 “Vivian Arend pours intense passion into her novels...” ~Library Journal~

 Pushing the limits can set off all kinds of alarms…

 Inheriting her grandmother’s home is a dream come true for web designer Maxine Turner.
 She’s looking forward to a little freedom from the constant demands of her beloved, crazy mob of a family.
 When vandals expose just how vulnerable she is living alone, she seeks help.

 The scent of cinnamon and fresh coffee rushed to greet him as Ryan Claymore yanked the door open with more force than necessary.
-It might be the most talked-about coffee shop in the county, but it was fucking hard to find, and only minutes remained until his meeting was scheduled to begin.
+It might be the most talked-about coffee shop in the county, but it was hard to find, and only minutes remained until his meeting was scheduled to begin.

 “What can I get you, darling?
 Other than a black coffee, dark and strong?”
 His attention swung to the petite package of a woman hovering behind the counter.

 He smiled in spite of himself.
 “Do I seem the plain, dark-coffee type?”